se-edu/se-book/modeling/modelingBehaviors/sequenceDiagramsBasic/text.md

 }

 ```
-Here is the sequence diagram to model the interactions for the method call `procudePrototype()` on a `Machine` object.
+Here is the sequence diagram to model the interactions for the method call `prouducePrototype()` on a `Machine` object.

 <img src="{{baseUrl}}/modeling/modelingBehaviors/sequenceDiagramsBasic/images/Machine.png" width="450" />
 <p/>